 Digital Scholarship: The Bryn Mawr College Digital Scholarship Program encourages the intellectual curiosity at the center of a liberal arts education through critical engagements with digital technologies.
 Offers fellowships for graduate and undergraduates, support for faculty research projects, a reading group, and more.

-Information Literacy: Incorporates information literacy into the curriculum, with the goal that BMC graduates will be flexible, life-long learners who can access and use information creatively, reflectively, and ethically to solve complex problems in varied contexts, thus realizing the promise of the lifetime value of a liberal arts education.
+Information Literacy: Librarians collaborate with faculty to incorporate information literacy into the curriculum with the goal that Bryn Mawr graduates will be flexible, life-long learners who can access and use information creatively, reflectively, and ethically to create new knowledge in communities of learning, solve complex problems, and actively participate as informed citizens in an information society.

 Information Security: Provides information and training opportunities to master competencies pertinent to the security of the College’s sensitive data and their own; broad participation in the program will exponentially reduce the College’s security risk profile.
 Programs include Data Action Days, the Information Security Education Online Training, and more.

 The digital competencies initiative grew first out of a collaboration between faculty and educational technologists designing digital course activities and assignments as part of an Andrew F. Mellon Foundation grant funded “Developing a Liberal Arts Curriculum for a Digital Age.”
 They recognized that such assignments and activities assumed or required certain digital skills, and began identifying them and developing assessments and scaffolding needed to ensure students’ success.
 Shortly thereafter, the Board-level Digital Bryn Mawr Task Force charged Library and Information Technology Services (LITS) and the College more broadly with ensuring that students, faculty and staff develop the digital skills needed to learn, teach, research, live and work in a digital age, and we began a process of developing a fuller framework, drawing on feedback and prior research by faculty, staff, recent alumnae/i, Board members, and students.